 Using BPO Metrics to Create Stronger BPO Partnerships

 In the age of the customer, contact centers cannot afford to provide anything short of top-notch customer service.
 Your organization’s Business Process Outsourcing (BPO) employees are your customers’ first (and sometimes only) point of contact.
 The experiences they deliver are crucial to your company’s bottom line and brand image, and their skills need to match up.
-For customer service-centric BPO, productivity levels need to be consistently high to keep customers happy around the clock.
+For customer-centric BPO, productivity levels need to be consistently high to keep customers happy around the clock.
 But how do you measure contact center productivity or performance in a way that is both meaningful and can be standardized across operations?

 Metrics and Measurable Performance

 A robust monitoring process calls for consistent engagement.
-When processes are closely monitored on a granular level, it opens up the scope for improvement across layers in both individual and collective performances.
+When processes are monitored on a granular level, it opens up the scope for improvement across layers in both individual and collective performances.
 It also helps decision-makers assess areas of cost leakage and operational inefficiency.

 Traditionally, the two most important metrics for managing costs in this respect are:

 In terms of quality of delivery, service metrics are the KPI you need to watch to ensure your BPO is maintaining high standards.
+These include:

-- Average speed of answer indicates how long a customer needs to wait before they are attended to by a support agent.
+- Average speed of answer: indicates how long a customer needs to wait before they are attended to by a support agent

-- Response time measures the average duration of calls.
+- Response time: measures the average duration of calls

-- Call abandonment rate indicates the number of calls that are disconnected by the customer before problem resolution or completion of the process.
+- Call abandonment rate: indicates the number of calls that are disconnected by the customer before problem resolution or completion of the process

-- Service level indicates the percentage of calls a live agent answers within a specific number of seconds.
+- Service level: indicates the percentage of calls a live agent answers within a specific number of seconds

-- Schedule adherence specifies if an agent is completing a number of daily tasks within a stipulated period of time.
+- Schedule adherence: specifies if an agent is completing a number of daily tasks within a stipulated period of time

 The overall, objective quality of a contact center can also be monitored by assessing customer support quality.
-It answers the question: does your BPO adequately resolve customer queries and grievances?
+It answers the question: Does your BPO adequately resolve customer queries and grievances?

-- Customer satisfaction is perhaps the most critical (and obvious) metric here.
-It is quantified by tabulating the results of customer surveys, customer praises and complaints, and strictly monitoring customer-staff interactions.
+- Customer satisfaction: is perhaps the most critical (and obvious) metric here; it is quantified by tabulating the results of customer surveys, customer praises and complaints, and strictly monitoring customer-staff interactions

 Performance metrics illuminate how your contact center’s workforce is performing as a whole and offer organizations a quick bottom-line report card on the effectiveness of a BPO’s people and processes.
+Metrics include:

-- Employee satisfaction, as the term suggests, highlights whether agents are satisfied with their jobs and whether tasks need to be reallocated.
+- Employee satisfaction: as the term suggests, highlights whether agents are satisfied with their jobs and whether tasks need to be reallocated

 Technology and Metrics